YiyanYang0728/PHILM/README.md

 ## Usage

 ### 1. Data Preparation

+Prepare three inputs for `scripts/split_data.py`: a prokaryotic relative abundance profile, a phage relative abundance profile, and an output directory.
-Cross-kingdom relative abundance profiles, including prokaryotic and phage profiles, can be generated using tools such as [sylph](https://github.com/bluenote-1577/sylph) and [phanta](https://github.com/bhattlab/phanta).
+Cross-kingdom relative abundance profiles, including prokaryotes and phages, can be generated using tools such as [sylph](https://github.com/bluenote-1577/sylph) and [phanta](https://github.com/bhattlab/phanta).

 ```bash
 mkdir -p raw_data